 Test environments represent external conditions which may have impact on the test result, like e.g. the operating system the system under test in running in.
 To document this properly, every test run is linked to a particular system under test and test environment.

-An Iteration can group jobs, systems under test, test environments and requirements within a project for a selectable time frame.
-Every iteration represents a selected part of the project and its artifacts including all test results gathered during this phase.
-Grouping the artifacts like this makes it easier to identify different test cycles of a project.
-This allows for better integration of the test process especially with agile software development techniques.
+An Iteration groups systems under test, test environments and requirements within a project for a selectable time frame.
+Every iteration represents a selected phase of the project and its artifacts including all jobs and test results executed during this phase.
+Grouping the artifacts like this makes it easier to identify different test cycles in a project.
+This allows for better integration of the test process especially with agile software development practices.

 To confirm if the system under test meets its quality standards it is needed to document which of the system requirements are covered by tests ( Coverage) and how many of them have been executed with a passed result ( Compliance).

 To enable this traceability, it is needed to link requirements to one or more test cases and vice versa.

 From this set of information Klaros-Testmanagement is able to automatically determine coverage and compliance information for the whole project or selected artifacts once the first test results are available.

 Many users may execute tests in Klaros-Testmanagement simultaneously.
 To